-- Maintaining the value proposition: A problem facing many entrepreneurs is finding a way to monetize their product.
+- Maintaining the value proposition: A problem facing many entrepreneurs is finding a way to monetize their products.
 Very quickly, one of Zuckerberg’s co-founders figured they could so by attracting companies to advertise on the platform – something Zuckerberg thought would harm the product.

-The final takeaway for me from The Social Network is how careful you have to be when starting a business with close friends or family, because it can really take its toll on your relationship in the long run.
+The final takeaway for me from The Social Network is how careful you have to be when starting a business with close friends or family because it can really take its toll on your relationship in the long run.

 It also highlights why a diverse team, with different skill-sets, is needed to help the company grow.
 Zuckerberg obviously had the technical skills to build the Facebook platform but it was Edward who helped develop the business.

 In 1976, Steve Jobs, a university student at Reed College in Portland OR, decided to drop out and embark on an ambitious project with his close friend and colleague Steve Wozniak – to create a product that would end up revolutionizing the tech industry as we know it.

 Jobs gives us an unprecedented insight into probably the world’s most loved entrepreneur: a man with astounding vision, passion, and deep understanding of what his customers wanted.